timboudreau/atomic-state/README.md

 StatelyState myState = StatelyState.INITIAL.withIsCool(true).withAge(23).withNumber(10)
 ```

+The generated implementation of your state interface will have the following added methods:

+ * `with*(value)` (where `*` is the capitalized name of the original method) methods which take a value of
+    of the type returned by the original method, which returns a new instance of the generated
+    class with that value set to the passed value (or returns the same instance if the passed
+    value is not different from the requested one)
+ * `static from(YourInterface)` - takes an instance of your interface which might not be an instance of
+    the generated type, and converts it to one if necessary
+ * `equals(Object)`, `toString()` and `hashCode()` that work as one would expect
+ * `toMap()` - returns a `Map<String,Object>` representing the contents of your object as key/value pairs
+    (that can be useful if you're going to serialize an instance and reconsititute it much later in
+    a JVM that may have a different version of your class with added or removed methods)
+ * `static fromMap(Map<String, Object>)` which reverses what `toMap()` does, and tolerates
+    unknown keys, strings for enums and/or `ints` where `longs` are expected and similar.
+ * A factory method, `new$THE_GENERATED_TYPE_NAME` which takes either an `int` or `long` depending
+   on the number of bits required.
+    * Note, **all** constructed instances are validated on construction, and will throw an
+      `IllegalArgumentException` if the input value, say, requests an enum constant greater than
+      the number of enum constants in an enum type, or out of range with respect to any `@ValueRange`
+      annotation - so it is impossible to create an instance that is in a nonsensical state.

 The **other** thing you get is a `*StateHolder` class, which encapsulates an `AtomicInteger` or `AtomicLong`
 and provides atomic methods `getAndUpdate(UnaryOperator<YourState>)`, `updateAndGet(UnaryOperator<YourState>)`
 and `set(YourState)`.